top of page

-Here's a quick rundown of the post in case you don't have time to read the whole article:
+Here’s a summary in case you don’t have time to read the whole article:

-Every organization wants to be successful, yet success measuring methods differ significantly based on size, industry, company, or even individual department.
-To quantify success, key performance indicators (KPIs) can be used to help with rating employee performance and pinpoint which employees are actively contributing to the overall progress of the organization.
+Every organization wants to be successful, but how success is measured can differ based on factors like company size, industry, or department.
+To quantify success, key performance indicators (KPIs) are widely used to track employee performance and identify those who actively contribute to organizational growth.

 The Focus on Cost Savings

-While a comprehensive procurement strategy tackles several key areas, at the end of the day, reducing the operating cost is what procurement is all about.
-Why would one scrutinize the procurement process unless the end goal would be to acquire all the necessary goods and services for the lowest possible cost?
+While a well-rounded procurement strategy covers several important areas, cost savings is the ultimate goal.
+Why focus on the procurement process unless the aim is to acquire necessary goods and services at the lowest possible cost?

 What are the Cost Reduction and Cost Avoidance KPIs?